CLICK HERE TO WIN THE SPELLING BEE !!!!

 All about linking words and how to master them

-how to master linking words
+How to master linking words

 Just like their name, linking words are used to connect the previous ideas, sentences, clauses, phrases, or words with the next ones.
 The linking words might show a contrast, comparison, condition, purpose, and more.
 Hence there is cohesion between each sentence, and they create meaning or make sense as a whole.